For injury management, pre- and post-surgery and dogs that show compensational issues

 What to Expect

 During the massage the dog may lay down on the provided mats or their own bed, sofa, carpet etc. or they may choose to sit or stand.
 This is no problem, I want the dog to do what makes them feel comfortable so that they can get the most out of the treatment.
-Dogs are free to walk away and we may break the massage into a few shorter parts.
+Dogs are free to walk away; we do not restrain them as this ensures that they have a choice of how much treatment they want.
+We may break the massage into a few shorter parts.
 We also let them go for sniffies and potty breaks.

 Before Canine Myofunctional Therapy can be applied, we must rule out any contraindications.
 These are conditions where using massage could cause potential harm for example injuries, unknown health problems, pregnancy, pain, swelling, joint instabilities, fractures or may lead to exacerbation of existing situations such as burns, inflammation, haematomas, arthritis, recent muscle injury and similar problems.
 Due to massage working on a deep cellular level accessing all the systems, it influences a great range of body functions even though it is a topical treatment.

 We will talk about this in the free initial phone consultation and guide you through a plan of treatment.
 Quite often it is just a matter of time or a certain region of the dog’s body before we can apply massage safely.
 The Dog Owner's Permission Form can be found on our website or you can fill this out at your first appointment.
 It outlines the contraindications, asks for details on vaccinations and worming and makes recommendations for vet approval (if necessary).
 We want to work in a holistic way and welcome the liaison with your veterinary clinic.
-If unsure, we can obtain veterinary advice from Dr. Amanda (Passionate Paws Veterinary Surgery) on the day of your consultation with us.
+Please click below for the Vet Referral / Approval Form

 Before and After Massage Care